 6. Tidal energy produces kinetic energy from the rise and fall of the tides.
 The availability of tidal energy is very site specific, as tidal range and current velocity is amplified by factors such as shelving of the sea bottom, funneling in estuaries, reflections by large peninsulas, and resonance effects when tidal wave length is about 4 times the estuary length (Pelc and Fujita 2002).
 Utility-scale tidal energy requires large tidal ranges and strong tidal currents to produce sufficient energy to be feasible.
-In stream tidal energy typically requires velocities greater than 1.5- 2 m/sec [3-4 knots] (Spaulding 2008; Pelc and Fujita 2002).
-In the SAMP area, the mean tidal range equals 1.0 meters [3.28 feet] and tidal currents below 1 m/s (2.2 mph); see Figure 10 below (see also Chapter 2 Ecology of the SAMP Region for further discussion).
-Potential sites for tidal energy may exist within Narragansett Bay, or surrounding the SAMP area boundary (e.g. in and around Nantucket Sound or Long Island Sound); however, utility-scale tidal energy is not currently feasible for development in the SAMP area (Spaulding 2008).
+In stream tidal energy typically requires velocities greater than 1.5 2 m/sec [3 4 knots] (Spaulding 2008; Pelc and Fujita 2002).
+In the Ocean SAMP area, the mean tidal range equals 1.0 meters [3.28 feet] and tidal currents below 1 m/s (2.2 mph); see Figure 8.10 below (see also Chapter 2, Ecology of the SAMP Region for further discussion).
+Potential sites for tidal energy may exist within Narragansett Bay, or surrounding the Ocean SAMP area boundary (e.g. in and around Nantucket Sound or Long Island Sound); however, utility scale tidal energy is not currently feasible for development in the Ocean SAMP area (Spaulding 2008).

-Figure 10.
-Map of Maximum Tidal Current Velocities of the SAMP Area and Surrounding Waters.
+Figure 8.10.
+Map of maximum tidal current velocities of the Ocean SAMP area and surrounding waters.

 - 7. Rhode Island also lacks the freshwater resources for large-scale hydropower.
 A 1995 study by the Idaho National Laboratory estimated that Rhode Island has only 11.5 to 13.5 MW of energy potential and that essentially all that potential occurred at sites already developed for other purposes (Francfort 1995).
 Only three sites, representing 1.3-1.6 MW of energy potential were undeveloped and therefore had the potential for any future hydropower production (Francfort 1995). - 8.
 Biomass resources from wood, crops, manure, and some garbage may be used to generate renewable energy either through burning directly or by converting the biomass into other useable forms of energy such as methane gas.
 Currently, Rhode Island does produce some energy from methane captured from the state's landfill.
 As of 2005, over 90% of the methane gas produced from the Rhode Island Central Landfill has been captured and used to produce over 20 MW of power each year (Rhode Island Resource Recovery Program 2007).
-Additional sources of biomass in Rhode Island are not sufficient enough to support utility-scale energy production.
-For example, even though the western part of the state is more sparsely populated, there are neither large tracts of land for timber management, nor industries that use wood for paper production or lumber to generate wood waste as a by-product (Rhode Island Office of Energy Resources 2010) (See Figure 11).
+Additional sources of biomass in Rhode Island are not sufficient enough to support utility scale energy production.
+For example, even though the western part of the state is more sparsely populated, there are neither large tracts of land for timber management, nor industries that use wood for paper production or lumber to generate wood waste as a byproduct (Rhode Island Office of Energy Resources 2010) (See Figure 8.11).
 However, while wood is not used in energy production, it is used for home heating in Rhode Island (Rhode Island Office of Energy Resources 2010).
-Furthermore, an assessment of Rhode Island's biomass resources performed by the National Renewable Energy Laboratory, illustrates that crops and agricultural byproducts are not abundant enough in the state to support utility-scale biomass energy production.
-See Figure 11.
+Furthermore, an assessment of Rhode Island's biomass resources performed by the National Renewable Energy Laboratory, illustrates that crops and agricultural byproducts are not abundant enough in the state to support utility scale biomass energy production; see Figure 8.11.

-Figure 11.
-National Renewable Energy Laboratory Assessment of Rhode Island Biomass Resources (U.S. Department of Energy Office of Energy Efficiency and Renewable Energy 2010).
+Figure 8.11.
+National Renewable Energy Laboratory assessment of Rhode Island biomass resources (U.S. Department of Energy 2010c).